Japanese cruiser Tatsuta (1918): Solomon Islands and New Guinea campaigns

 From March, Tatsuta with CruDiv 18 covered numerous troop landings throughout the Solomon Islands and New Guinea, including Lae and Salamaua, Buka, Bougainville, Rabaul, Shortland, and Kieta, and Manus Island, Admiralty Islands, and Tulagi returning to Truk on 10 April.

 Tatsuta and Tenryū were both assigned to the aborted "Operation Mo" (the occupation of Port Moresby, and covered the establishment of a seaplane base at Rekata Bay at Santa Isabel Island from 3–5 May.
 The operation was cancelled following the Battle of the Coral Sea, and Tatsuta was recalled to Maizuru Naval Arsenal in Japan for repairs on 24 May, remaining for a month.
 On 23 June, she returned to Truk.
 Tatsuta and Tenryū escorted a convoy to Guadalcanal on 6 July, which contained an engineering battalion assigned to build an airstrip.

 On 14 July 1942, in a major reorganization of the Japanese navy, CruDiv 18 under Rear Admiral Mitsuharu Matsuyama came under the newly created IJN Eighth Fleet, commanded by Vice Admiral Gunichi Mikawa and based at Rabaul.
 On 20 July, Tatsuta was assigned to cover Japanese troop landings in the invasion of Buna, New Guinea ("Operation RI").
-The invasion force was attacked by USAAF B-17 Flying Fortresss and B-26 Marauder bombers on its return to Rabaul, but Tatsuta was unharmed.
+The invasion force was attacked by USAAF B-17 Flying Fortress and B-26 Marauder bombers on its return to Rabaul, but Tatsuta was unharmed.
 Tatsuta escorted three more convoys to Buna in August, two of which were successful.

 On 25 August, Tatsuta was again bombed by B-17s during its coverage of the landing of 1,200 troops of the Kure No. 5 Special Naval Landing Force at Milne Bay, New Guinea ("Operation RE"), again escaping without damage.
 On 6 September, Tatsuta was part of the force assigned to evacuate the surviving troops after their defeat.
 On 6 October, Tatsuta was tasked with the mission to transport the Seventeenth Army led by General Harukichi Hyakutake and troops to Guadalcanal, followed by escort of two "Tokyo Express" high speed transport runs with supplies and reinforcements in October.

 On 1 November, Tatsuta was designated flagship of CruDiv18 under Admiral Mitsuharu Matsuya.
 However, due to damage to her rudder, she remained at Truk from 5 November to 12 January 1943.